Price elasticity of supply measures the responsiveness of quantity supplied to a change in price.

 - Firms have low levels of stocks, therefore there are no surplus goods to sell.

 - In the short term, capital is fixed in the short run e.g. firms do not have time to build a bigger factory.

 - If it is difficult to employ factors of production, e.g. if highly skilled labour is needed

-- With agricultural products supply is inelastic in the short run, because it takes at least six months to grow crops, in September the farmer cannot suddenly produce more potatoes if the price goes up.
+- With agricultural products, supply is inelastic in the short run, because it takes at least six months to grow new crops.
+In September the farmer cannot suddenly produce more potatoes if the price goes up.